nginxinc/NGINX-Demos/nginx-swarm-demo/README.md

 In the `nginxplus` directory:

-* **backend.conf:** The application NGINX configuration file.
+* **backend.conf:** The application level NGINX configuration file.
 Proxies to the service1, service2 and etcd containers.
 Has health checks, the status API and upstream_conf API configured.
 Exposes ports 80, 443, 2379 and 8081.
+It also allows for the healthcheck.php page for specific service1 containers to be displayed at the url `http://SWARM_MASTER_IP/showhealthcheck?ip=IPADDRESS:PORT` where IP_ADDRESS:PORT are the IP address and port of a service1 container.

 * **Dockerfile:** The Docker file to create the nginxplusc image by installing NGINX Plus.
 Requires that a valid nginx-repo.crt and nginx-repo.key files be copied to this directory.